 Dear Ms. Netiquette,

 Dear Forging Ahead,Well, only you and perhaps your therapist can answer your question about being a social misfit.
 I can, however, tell you that you are certainly not alone, and that many people choose many different ways of playing on Pogo.

+Your real question is about playing competitively and whether there is a limit to how aggressive you should play.
+The simple answer is that this is a game, and that as long as you’re playing by the rules, then you may play however aggressively you would like.
 But, of course, your playing method may shock people who are not used to such competitive playing.
 So, my advice is to let folks know that you play this way.
 If someone enters, you might simply say: “You are welcome to play me, but I will warn you– I play pretty rough!
 I won’t take it personally if you’d rather not play against me.”
 Then the ball is in your opponent’s court.
 If he or she decides to stay, the expectation has already been set and there should be no surprise reactions.
-If they leave, then you can continue to play against the non-verbal robots!
+If they leave, then you can continue to play against the non-verbal robots! |

+Dear Ms. Netiquette,